rtqichen/torchdiffeq/README.md

 ## latent_ode.py experiments

 The original experiments dealt with datasets of points drawn from one of two spirals.
-The goal was to produce a model that, given a set of noisy points drawn from one of the two spirals, learn to extrapolate forwards and backwards.
+The goal was to produce a model that, given a set of noisy points drawn from one of the two spirals, learns to interpolate the shape as well as extrapolate forwards and backwards.

-Those experiments show neural ODEs to be superior in comparison with RNNs, but the dataset is still extremely simple and limited.
-We take an approach here, augmenting the dataset with 10 classes of shapes plus transformations.
+Those experiments show neural ODEs to be superior in comparison with RNNs, but the dataset is still simple and limited.
+We produce a dataset of 10 trajectories of shapes, plus augmentation:

 10 classes:
  * Sine curve ('snake')